-Types of Injuries Covered by Workers Compensation in Louisiana
+Types of Injuries Covered by

 Since there is no exhaustive list of injuries and affections that qualify for workers compensation in Baton Rouge, the best way to find out whether a particular injury or affection qualifies is to consult a local workman’s comp attorney.

 As the latter may confirm, most physical and mental injuries arising from occupational diseases or workplace accidents qualify.
-However, in case of mental injuries, the applicant or their workers compensation lawyer will have to prove that they are the result of a physical injury or sudden, unusual stress related to one’s employment.
+However, in case of mental injuries, the applicant or their workers comp lawyer will have to prove that they are the result of a physical injury or sudden, unusual stress related to one’s employment.

 Workers Compensation Calculation Principles